 - Review and process current and historical alarms

-- Review equipment status: view current operating mode and the actual I/O points
+- Review equipment status: view the current operating mode and the actual I/O points

 - Review and set system parameters